redukti/OpenRedukti/docs/openredukti-cpp-api.rst

 These implementations are derived from the QuantLib library.

-The Calendar api is as described below.
+The Calendar API is as described below.

 ::